suncoast-devs/handbook/lessons/cs-api-servers/reading/00-intro.md

 Here is one of the first conventions we are going to see for building APIs.
 When we are building an endpoint, in this case `/helloworld` we are going to make a special class containing code to handle those requests.
 That class is known as a `Controller`.
-The purpose of a `Controller` is to indicate to dotnet which `URL`s this code handles and which combination of URL and VERB should be handled by what method.
+The purpose of a `Controller` is to indicate to .NET which `URL`s this code handles and which combination of URL and VERB should be handled by what method.

 Think of the `Controller` like a traffic officer.
-When requests come in, dotnet looks to the controllers to tell it which direction to send the request, to which method the request should go to.
+When requests come in, .NET looks to the controllers to tell it which direction to send the request, to which method the request should go to.
 We are going to refer this as `Routing`